 It is acceptable to use two spiral stairs as part of the escape routes from such situations as an intermediate floor down to the firecell floor.
-Likewise, where ladders are permitted to serve such situations as maintenance platforms in industrial plant, two ladders may be used as the escape routes.
+Likewise, where ladders are permitted to serve such situations as the flytower of a theatre, two ladders may be used as the escape routes.